ambientkit/ambient/README.md

 ## Screenshots

-Below are screenshots of the sample app and with links to the plugin to help explain the architecture.
+Below are screenshots of the sample app with links to the plugins to help explain the architecture.

 The terminal shows the [logger plugin](plugin/logruslogger/logruslogger.go) that outputs based on log level.

 ![Terminal](doc/screenshot/terminal.png)

 The home screen is from the [simplelogin plugin](plugin/simplelogin/simplelogin.go) and demonstrates the styling from the [bearcss plugin](plugin/bearcss/bearcss.go).
-Routing is handled through the [awayrouter plugin](plugin/awayrouter).
+Routing is handled through the [awayrouter plugin](plugin/awayrouter/awayrouter.go).

 ![Home](doc/screenshot/home.png)